This article talks about what Good Practices is in IT Service….

 In my previous article, I have looked at the definition of IT Service management.
 I defined it as best practices that has been proved to be true over time.
 It gives you framework to follow when you desire to carry out a successful project.
-In this article, I want to look at what we can refer to as Best Practices in IT Service management.
+In this article, I want to look at what we can refer to as Good Practices in IT Service management.

 Follow me as we look at that together in this article.